altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 'J::I love horses.'
 'L::That is the link, we road with him years ago: same horses.'
 *They fought their way into the old man*
-~What would normally have been easy they were repelled by~ ~Still, it was two against one~
+~What would normally have been easy they were repelled by.
+Still, it was two against one~
-*His struggle subsided, then Lenny of the Lux took control* ~Lenny felt the coach driver fall into a void~
+*His struggle subsided, then Lenny of the Lux took control* ~Lenny felt the coach driver fall into a void.
-~He couldn't tell which, the blinding white, or the absent dark~ }
+He couldn't tell which, the blinding white, or the absent dark~ }
 {
-~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him~ ~It was the a portly man that was his fare, who had been slumped over in coach unconscious~ ~Jochek looked down at their new body~
+~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him.
+It was the a portly man that was his fare, who had been slumped over in coach unconscious.
+Jochek looked down at their new body~
 "J::Could have waited to find someone more fit?"
 *Lenny shrugged*
 "L::These are temporary, I'm not putting any work into this one."
-~Jochek checked their jean pocket for a phone, and found none, nor did he find keys~ ~Lenny found a phone, but no keys either~
+~Jochek checked their jean pocket for a phone, and found none, nor did he find keys.
+Lenny found a phone, but no keys either~
 'LX::Onward to Ada, us two.'
 'L::Fastest just to take the carriage...'
-~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~Șolomanță, a palace that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~ ~Almost chief among them was The Way Out~
+~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination.
+Șolomanță, a palace that held many incredibly dangerous things.
+Things more frightening than an atomic bomb: secret things.
+Almost chief among them was The Way Out~
 'J::Should we use different bodies?'
 'LX::No, speed - we need to get there now.'
 'L::Think she is alright?'
 'LX::She was as disconnected as you can get...
 So maybe?'
-~The Lux drove on in silence~
+~The Lux drove on in silence.
-~In the Romanian country side there was a ravine not on any map~ ~Earth riven in a jagged scar on the scale of legend~ ~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though an unknown road, winding along the lip of the ravine, the Lux reached their destination~ }
+In the Romanian country side there was a ravine not on any map.
+Earth riven in a jagged scar on the scale of legend.
+A castle built into the cliff-face, flush and without entrance, at least visibly.
+The main entrance was a hatchway that opened up top.
+Though an unknown road, winding along the lip of the ravine, the Lux reached their destination~ }
 {%%%%
 mn:M
 }
 {
-~Martha was greeted to a scene of chaos~
+~Martha was greeted to a scene of chaos.
-~Deckhands of all shapes and sizes, and~
+Deckhands of all shapes and sizes, and~
 'M::Is that a fish?'
 ~It was, manning a rope at the side of the ship~ "A::Gerald, what happened!"